daniestevez/gr-satellites/docs/source/command_line.rst

 file.
 These files are almost always IQ, and can be either a two-channel WAV file or a file in raw format.
 The IQ input option must be used when using ``gr_satellites`` to read these files.
 Additionally, some SDR software may support streaming IQ data by UDP.
-These can also be used in ``gr_satellites`` with the IQ input option.
+This can also be used in ``gr_satellites`` with the IQ input option.

 .. _FSK demodulation and IQ input: